 AirBnB – on another trip we travelled with my parents and opted for this 2 bedroom apartment, which was also right on the waterfront and overlooked the pier.
 It was basic but clean and comfortable and is great value if travelling with a few people, particularly if you want to self cater.
 The host John and his father were lovely and are close by should you have any problems.

-There is also the Lux Bus, which looks like a very unique place to stay!!
+There is also the Lux Bus, which is such a unique place to stay!
 I might just have to check it out next time.
 It’s a vintage London bus that has been converted and looks just amazing.
 This option is about a 5 min drive from town.